cme212/course/notes/lecture-13/testing.md

 ## Software Testing

 * You know it's important!
+Writing tests is awesome relative to spending time in the debugger.

 * How should / would / could you test your software?

 ### Some types of testing

-* **Unit**: Small, fundamental aspect of the software (e.g. one method of a class)
+* **Unit**: Small, fundamental aspect of the software, e.g. one method of a class.
+"Does this function give the right output when provided a certain input?"

-* **Integration**: Groups of functions, classes, etc. are tested
+* **Integration**: Groups of functions, classes, etc. are tested.
+"Does my entire pipeline produce a reasonable result?"

-* **Smoke**: Major functions of the application work (i.e. it doesn’t ""burn up" when powered on)
+* **Regression**: Comprehensive testing of the application to make sure it has no defects.
+"After running an integration test and revising the program, does it still pass the unit tests?"

-* **Regression**: Comprehensive testing of the application to make sure it has no defects (e.g. it gives the same results as previous versions, etc.)
+* **Smoke**: Major functions of the application work.
+I.e. it doesn’t ""burn up" when powered on.

 * **Performance**: Does the application have the required level of performance / scalability?

-* **Acceptance**: Making sure the software meets specified requirements (usually by the customer)
+* **Acceptance**: Making sure the software meets specified requirements (usually by the customer).
+E.g. these can sometimes be Service Level Agreements that involve meeting a minimum level of performance, or having an application behave in a particular (subjective) way.

 ### Automation

 Tests are useless if you don’t actually run them and check the results

-* Automate, automate, automate the process
+* **Automate, automate, automate** the process!

-* It should be as easy as clicking a button or typing a simple command to run all of your tests
+* It should be as easy as clicking a button or typing a simple command to run all of your tests.

   * Obviously some things are harder to automate than others (e.g. testing a GUI is more difficult to automate as compared to a command line interface)

-* In many groups breaking the build (the code won’t compile or tests fail) is a major faux pas
+* In _most_ teams breaking the build (the code won’t compile or tests fail) is a major faux pas!

-* You can even automate the process of blaming the responsible party!
+  * You can even automate the process of blaming the responsible party.

 ### Test code